yewstack/yew/website/docs/concepts/function-components.md

 ### Under the hood

-There are two parts to how Yew implements functional components.
+There are two parts to how Yew implements function components.

-The first part is the `FunctionProvider` trait which is analagous to the `Component` trait, except that it only has a single method (called `run`).
+The first part is the `FunctionProvider` trait which is analogous to the `Component` trait, except that it only has a single method (called `run`).
 The second part is the `FunctionComponent` struct which wraps types implementing `FunctionProvider` and implements `Component`.